Jenna Holden, PsyD, LMFT, MS

-I am a Licensed Marriage and Family Therapist, and it is my passion to guide my clients through their unique emotional transformations.
-I was born and raised in the San Francisco Bay Area, until I moved to Los Angeles to attend the University of Southern California; I graduated with a Bachelors of Arts in Social Sciences with an Emphasis in Psychology from USC.
+I am a licensed marriage and family therapist and doctor of psychology, and it is my passion to guide my clients through their unique emotional transformations.
+I was born and raised in the San Francisco Bay Area until I moved to Los Angeles to attend the University of Southern California; I graduated from USC with a Bachelors of Arts in Social Sciences with an Emphasis in Psychology.
 I then moved to Orange County to attend Vanguard University of Southern California where I earned my Masters of Science in Clinical Psychology and completed the MFT licensure requirements, as well as several other intensive specialized therapy trainings.
 Soon thereafter, I completed the Clinical Psychology Doctoral Program (PsyD) at California Southern University to further sharpen my skills as a therapist, and keep up with the latest and best forms of therapy for my clients.
 I have been practicing therapy for over 10 years.

 I have worked with many different ages and populations since beginning my counseling career in clinical psychology.
-I spent several years helping children and adolescents overcome emotional distress surrounding issues they faced at home, in school, and in their ever-changing personal lives, both as a school-based counselor and off-site as a therapist.
+I spent several years helping children and adolescents overcome emotional distress from issues they faced at home, school, and in their ever-changing personal lives, both as a school-based counselor and off-site as a therapist.
 I then worked at a clinic with a client focus of anxiety and personality disorders, helping my clients work through traumas and maladaptive patterns of thinking and behavior towards more adaptive and fulfilling states of emotional well-being.
-I currently work with adults, couples, and families struggling with depression, anxiety, relational troubles, low self-esteem, communication skills, pre-marital/marital counseling, stress management, goal-setting and attainment, trauma, abuse, and more.
+I currently work with adults, couples, and families struggling with depression, anxiety, relational troubles, low self-esteem, communication skills, pre-marital/marital counseling, stress management, goal-setting and attainment, trauma, coping with transitional life-events, and more.